jeremyneveu/m2-npac-grac/chapters/en/01_FLRW_metric.md

 \end{array}
 \right.
 :::
-We can see that the proper distance $D_p$ has the unit of a length, whereas the comobile distance is dimensionless.
+We can see that the proper distance $D_p$ has the unit of a length, whereas the comoving distance is dimensionless.
 The latter represents distance in coordinate space and is independent of the expansion of the Universe.
 The proper distance, on the other hand, evolves over time with the scale factor.

 Reciprocally, we define $f_k(\chi)$ as follows:
 \begin{equation}